sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 The **Custom Commands** feature lets you customize Cody's abilities for your projects without writing code.
 This provides a flexible way to create reusable "commands" that give Cody targeted instructions and context from your project to enhance productivity.

-You can define customized prompts using `JSON` files that can be invoked simply by typing a `/` in chat box, or using keyboard shortcuts `Shift+Cmd+V`, without opening the chat sidebar.
+You can define customized prompts using `JSON` files that can be invoked simply by typing a `/` in the chat box or using keyboard shortcuts `Shift+Cmd+V` without opening the chat sidebar.

-Right-click on the selected code to open the Cody context menu and select the **Custom Commands (Experiemental)** option.
+Right-click on the selected code to open the Cody context menu and select the **Custom Commands (Experimental)** option.

 ![Cody Custom Commands in VS Code](https://storage.googleapis.com/sourcegraph-assets/Docs/create-custom-commands.png)